Assistant Professor in Food Safety and Consumer Food Production

 (an affiliate of Cornell University).

-The Food Systems Journal is published by the Food Systems Development Project, a program of the Center for Transformative Action, a nonprofit organization affiliated with Cornell University.
+JAFSCD is published by the Thomas A. Lyson Center for Civic Agriculture and Food Systems (the Lyson Center), a program of the Center for Transformative Action, a nonprofit organization affiliated with Cornell University.
 It publishes four issues a year and is online only.

-The four financial sponsors join the Center for Transformative Action (which provides administrative support) in helping the Food Systems Journal not only expand its global reach, but also expand its impact.
+The four financial sponsors join the Center for Transformative Action (which provides administrative support) in helping JAFSCD not only expand its global reach, but also expand its impact.
 The journal nurtures early-career authors, provides editorial assistance to non-native English authors, and, seeking to be a meaningful source of change in food systems development, recently published over 20 open-access commentaries from around the world on food systems research priorities for the next 5 years.
 With the support of its sponsors, the journal expects to not only expand its current distribution, but also launch new value-added activities such as producing policy and practice briefs (two-page summaries of published papers that are immediately useful in the field).
-Also on the drawing board is a “Senior Corps of Researchers and Educators” to leverage the talents of retired faculty and researchers in working with select limited-resource organizations in conducting program evaluations and publishing the results in the Food Systems Journal.
+Also on the drawing board is a “Senior Corps of Researchers and Educators” to leverage the talents of retired faculty and researchers in working with select limited-resource organizations in conducting program evaluations and publishing the results in JAFSCD.

 “We are pushing the boundaries of what it is to be a journal,” says editor-in-chief Duncan Hilchey.
 “We take great pride in contributing to the nascent literature on food systems, and publishing the very practical work of the growing number of researchers and writers in the field.
 But we want to take this to an entirely new level, and this will begin to happen now that we have the right partners in place to do it.”

-For more information on the Food Systems Journal, the Food Systems Development Project, the Center for Transformative Action, and the journal’s four sponsors, click their logos to the left.
+For more information on JAFSCD, the Lyson Center, the Center for Transformative Action, and the journal’s four sponsors, click their logos to the left.

 Johns Hopkins Center for a Livable Future